 Osteitis Pubis is not the only groin injury that involves damage to the pelvic bone.
 Pelvic stress fractures are a dangerous injury, and shouldn’t be ignored.
 These often start as dull, non-specific groin pain that will become sharper with running and exercise.
 A stress fracture can develop and requires a substantial amount of time to settle.

 Imaging can be useful to help accurately diagnose groin injuries.

 - Ultrasound can identify soft tissue injuries such as adductor strains and tendinitis

-- MRI if often more effective to detect any damage to the bone.
+- MRI is often more effective to detect any damage to the bone.

 Referred pain that is felt in the groin can originate from many sources including the hip joint (in the form of cartilage tears or joint inflammation), abdomen (abdominal muscle strain), and lower back (tightness and/or disc injuries).
 Due to the magnitude of potential areas of concern, a thorough examination is necessary with a podiatrist or physiotherapist.

 Most groin injuries respond well to resting from activities that cause pain.
-Care needs to be taken with cross training as even non-weight bearing exercise such as swimming can exacerbate the injury.
+Care needs to be taken with cross-training as even non-weight-bearing exercises such as swimming can exacerbate the injury.
 There is often a link between weak core and glute muscles and groin injuries.
-Improving core and lateral glute strength is useful as both a prevention and (at the suitable time) rehabilitation of the injury.
+Improving core and lateral glute strength is useful as both a prevention and (at a suitable time) rehabilitation of the injury.

 Be proactive in seeking help.
 Early diagnosis and management may avoid prolonged time out of training.
-If you have lingering groin pain, click on the button to make an appointment and start moving towards pain free running again.
+If you have lingering groin pain, make an appointment and start moving towards pain-free running again.